g1ntas/accio/docs/concepts/templates.md

 Context variables in script tags can be accessed with the `vars` variable.
 In the template tags, variables can be used directly.
 The example below shows how variables can be shared between different tags:
 ```
+# here local variable "cityUppercase" is defined, which
+# takes a global variable "city" and makes it uppercase.
 variable -name="cityUppercase" <<
     return vars['city'].upper()
 >>

 filename <<
     return vars['cityUppercase'] + ".txt"
 >>

+# In templates variables can be accessed directly
 template <<
 City is {{cityUppercase}}
 >>